quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 ##  birth rate is estimated to
 ```

-With `window` you can specify the number of context words to be displayed around the keyword.
+With the `window` argument, you can specify the number of words to be displayed around the keyword.

 ```r